 About The Rotation.org "Writing Team"

-In addition to the thousands of publicly available lessons, ideas, and lesson sets contributed by volunteers, for many years we've had a group of writers working together to produce exceptionally creative and details lesson sets.
+In addition to the thousands of publicly available lessons, ideas, and resources contributed by volunteers, two or three times a year we convene a group of Christian educators, teachers, and pastors to work together to produce creative & broadly graded Sunday School lessons for elementary-age children.

 We call them "The Writing Team."

-Access to all the Team's super-creative lessons, plus all the great ideas in our free public forums are yours for the cost of a Supporting Membership ($45).
-Become a Supporting Member now.
+Access to all of the Team's extra-creative lessons (in addition to everything in our free public forums) requires a Supporting Membership ($45).
+Become a Supporting Member today!

 WT lesson plans are not "quickie story and craft" lessons for little kids.

-WT lesson plans feature real art, do-able drama, learning games, use of new media and new techniques, and being choosy about the videos we use.
+WT lesson plans feature real art, do-able drama, games with life application, media, and new techniques.
 Each set includes lessons that explore new techniques.
-And each lesson has a level of detail, options, how-to, and "why-to" heretofore unseen in any curriculum.
+And each lesson has a level of detail, options, how-to, and "why-to" heretofore unseen in any other curriculum.

-Each WT lesson set includes 6 to 7 different workshop-style lessons to choose from (art, drama, video, music, games, cooking, computer, etc), plus a teacher-friendly Bible Background and lesson summaries.
+Each WT lesson set usually includes 6 different broadly-graded workshop-style lessons to choose from (art, drama, video, music, games, cooking, computer, etc), plus a teacher-friendly Bible Background.

-Many of the WT's lessons are easily adaptable to younger youth and special family event programs.
+Many of the WT's lessons are also easily adaptable for younger youth and intergenerational use.

-While the lessons are primarily designed for Rotation-style workshop classrooms, those of our members using the traditional model (new story each week) also find our "WT" sets a great source of inspiration.
+While the lessons are primarily designed for Rotation-style workshop classrooms, our members using the traditional model (new story each week) also find our "WT" sets a great source of inspiration.